 This is about Maya.
 She logged her mood for twenty-one days.
 What she learned surprised her.
 And quietly, this is what MoodGenius does.

 Maya had been feeling off for a month.
 Not depressed, not exactly.
 Just fogged.
 She'd journaled, cut caffeine, tried a meditation app.
-Nothing told her why.
+None of it told her why.

 After fourteen entries, MoodGenius wrote her a sentence.
 It wasn't profound.
 It was specific.